mawenzhuo2022/Interactive-Lab-Hub/Lab 4/README.md

 ## Processes

 After we collected feedback from peers.
 We add some more interactions and change the design to imrove our player.
-Then Version 2 is created.
+Then Version 2 is created which is in part E.